twitter/communitynotes/content/writing-and-rating-impact.md

 The two most important activities in Community Notes are [writing notes](../writing-notes) and [rating notes](../rating-notes).
 Contributors can see the history of their past Writing Impact and Rating Impact on their profiles.

-In the future, newly admitted contributors will need to earn enough Rating Impact to unlock the ability to write notes.

 {{< figure src="../images/writing-and-rating-impact.png">}}

 ## Writing Impact